 Once named by Phoenix New Times music editor as "the most radio ready, local act going right now", the Phoenix native, who has been known to fearlessly dive into topics such as spiritual abuse, the sex trade industry, or schizophrenic delusions, is now taking a turn to more personal matters such as love and the conflict it can bring.
 This album is a collection of songs in search of the wisdom that can only come from our darkest moments of distress.

 Over several years of performing, writing, recording, and touring locally and nationally with three different rock bands, Ree has had the opportunity to share the stage with a wide range of musicians including Billboard Artists Taking Back Sunday, JJ Heller, and Audrey Assad, Dove Award winner Chris August, Grammy nominees Katie Herzig and Sophie B. Hawkins, American Idol's Brooke White, and Stephen Egerton of the punk band Descendents.
 The pursuit of a solo project began when she released the well received LP, Pretty Little Flies.
 In 2011, Ree donated several songs from this album towards a compilation album designed to help survivors of sex trafficking recover.
 In 2012, this album was featured in a documentary called Volviendo that won the MTV Exit and UNICEF International award for best documentary on human sex trafficking.
-More recently, Ree Boado was chosen to travel to Mexico City and be the featured artist on camera for an upcoming documentary that tells the tale of many street kids living in desperate environments and how the rest of us can care for them.
-Ree also wrote and contributed songs for the film, which is scheduled for release in 2016.
+More recently, Ree Boado was chosen to travel to Mexico City and be the featured artist on camera for a documentary, Invisible, that tells the tale of many street kids living in desperate environments and how the rest of us can care for them.
+Ree also wrote and contributed songs for the 2017 film, which has already been nominated at several film festivals.